Categories

 Shots ‘FIRE’d at Wheaton’s Freedom of Expression Policy

-By Silver Melendez and Emma Keirnan.
+By Silver Melendez and Emma Kiernan

+This June, the Foundation for Individual Rights and Expression, (FIRE), published an online article attacking Wheaton’s adoption of the Chicago Statement for its Freedom of Expression Policy.
 The Chicago Statement was created by the University of Chicago to ensure “free and open discourse.”
 Many colleges have adopted the Chicago Statement to build a learning community that allows students to engage in conversations with a range of viewpoints.
 Wheaton adopted the statement as well, updating their policy as recently as 2022.

 FIRE may have a point about the ambiguity of the wording “sole discretion.”
-Those words could be interpreted in a way that allows administration to take down any material posted on campus, for any reason.
+Those words could be interpreted in a way that allows the administration to take down any material posted on campus, for any reason.
 That being said, FIRE omitted the next part of the policy, which listed the various limitations that Wheaton has on posted written materials.
 Aside from disallowing materials that “target an individual or organization for negative purposes,” the college also does not permit anything that “contain[s] any obscene content… is misleading or misrepresentative; advertise[s] or promote[s] the use of illegal substances; or promote engagement in other illegal activities.”
-FIRE did not place “sole discretion” in context of these limitations.
+FIRE did not place “sole discretion” in the context of these limitations.

 Still, the phrasing of the policy does not explicitly state that written material will only be taken down if it falls under these criteria.
 This means that content that does not fall under the college’s limitations might still be taken down under the umbrella of the college’s “sole discretion.”
-The wording leaves open the possibility that certain opinions and speech could be limited at the discretion of administration.
+The wording leaves open the possibility that certain opinions and speech could be limited at the discretion of the administration.

 As FIRE pointed out, the Wheaton policy stated that the college does not permit posted material that “target[s] an individual or organization for negative purposes.”
 However, Whelan rejected the idea that this clause was related to political discourse.

 “We are concerned about expressions of forms of hatred toward social groups, like anti-Semitism, or hatred or slander against individuals.
-For instance, if there were multiple students running for a position in SGA, and some of their campaigning against the other person gets out of hand.”
-Said Whelan
+For instance, if there were multiple students running for a position in SGA, and some of their campaigning against the other person gets out of hand,” said Whelan.

 If the taking down of posted materials is up to Wheaton’s “sole discretion,” it is unclear how a student would go about challenging the college’s decision.